UndergraduateArtificialIntelligenceClub/UAIS-2022-Hex-Bot/README.md

 # UAIS Fall 2022 Hex Bot Tournament
-**This document is close finalized and subject to change at any time**

 The UAIS is planning to host a hex bot tournament.
 We're planning a series of workshops to get your team ready to win.
 Dates are broadly undecided and will be announced sometime mid October.
 The tournament itself will likely take place at